wmcbrine/hmeforpython/README.txt

 Changes
 -------

+0.6   -- Added set_focus() to use when changing focus, instead of
+         setting self.focus directly.
+Define a handle_focus() method for an object if you want it to do something special on a focus change; handle_focus() should take a single boolean parameter, which will be False when losing focus and True when gaining it.

+         Shorter form for sound calls -- because in practice, they're always ID-based.

+         Exit (event loop) on receiving an EVT_APP_INFO of active=false.

+         Flush the sent handshake; exit mainloop() if no valid handshake is received.

 0.5   -- Focus support -- set self.focus to the object you want to
          handle events.
 It need not be a View; it can be any object.